Do you want to start biodiesel business?

 Austin Biodiesel will engage itself in the commercial production and distribution of high-quality and natural biodiesel.
 Although, our primary product is biodiesel but to increase the efficiency of our operations and our revenue, we will also collect, purify and sell by-products produced during the production of biodiesel.

 - Biodiesel: Our primary product produced by eco-friendly digestion of organic wastes, canola, soybean oil, palm oil and other oils.

 Marketing Analysis of biodiesel business

-Marketing analysis is an important component of an effective biodiesel production business plan that’s why Clark acquired the services of marketing experts to help him through this phase.
+Marketing analysis is an important component of an effective biodiesel production business plan that’s why Clark acquired the services of marketing experts and business consultants to help him through this phase.
 After identifying the market trends and prospective clients, the marketing experts also helped him to develop an effective biodiesel marketing plan.
 If you are wondering how to carry out marketing analysis of your biodiesel company, you can take help from this biodiesel business plan sample.

 5.1 Market Trends